bullhorn/rest-api-docs/source/includes/entityref/_paycheck.md

         <tr class="even">
             <td>payExportBatchExternal</td>
             <td>To-one association</td>
-            <td>This is used to identify the payroll providers' export that will get submitted as a batch to the Bullhorn API.</td>
+            <td>This is used to identify the payroll provider's export that will get submitted as a batch to the Bullhorn API.</td>
             <td></td>
             <td></td>
         </tr>